 Off-Street parking standards for Medical Marijuana Cultivation uses are not specifically defined in the City Zoning Code.
-Therefore, Staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of ranging between 101-117 total parking spaces depending on interior floor plan suite configuration.
-The proposed site improvements will provide 107 parking stalls.
-The projected proposes to suite types (10K & 20K) that are proposed to occupy the building floor area.
-The differences between the suites is that 20K suite is twice the size and utilizes more space for cultivation.
-The project has the potential to provide adequate parking if a majority of the project floor space utilizes the 20 K floor plan, the facility will not have sufficient parking if the 10 K floor plan is utilized more.
-Staff have added a Condition of Approval requiring the applicant to apply for a minor modification in the parking requirement if the 10 K floor plan is predominantly utilized in the final design.
-The following shows the parking calculations for the two suite types proposed, the 20 K Floor Plan utilizes a larger area for cultivation:
+Therefore, Staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), industrial (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet), resulting in a requirement of 8 total parking spaces for the interim facilities located on the proposed Lots 1 & 2.
+The proposed interim site improvements will provide 44 parking stalls, which will provide sufficient parking for the temporary facilities.
+The permanent developments will provide sufficient parking for their proposed uses, with the exception of the development of Lot 3.
+Currently Lot 3 proposes six (6) parking stalls but requires eight (8) parking stalls.
+Staff have added a condition of approval requiring Lot 3 to comply with the City's parking standards.
+The following is a breakdown of the parking calculation for the interim and permanent developments on Lots 1,2,3, 8, 9, and 10: